apache/openwhisk-runtime-go/docs/ACTION.md

 ### The Action Loop Protocol

-The protocol can be specified informally as follow.
+The protocol can be specified informally as follows.

+- Send an acknowledgement after initialization when required.
+If the environment variable `__OW_WAIT_FOR_ACK` is not empty, write on file descriptor 3 the string `{ "ok": true }`.

 - Read one line from standard input (file descriptor 0).
 - Parse the line as a JSON object.
 Currently the object will be in currently in the format: